How many vegans are in the world in 2022, and how many vegans are in the United States alone?

 The cues that we do get to help us understand the popularity of veganism around the world are, for the most part, related to cultural trends, consumer habits, and local polls featuring extremely small sample sizes.
 But wait, no need to jump off this page just yet!
 These factors are still worthy of consideration if we intend to broadly assess the extent to which veganism has entered people’s consciousness.

 Vegans and vegetarians are constantly lumped together when conducting vegan statistics polls.

 Vegetarianism has been around since Ancient Greek times, playing an important role in several religions and national customs.
 It is safe to say that there are more vegetarians in the world than vegans.

 The inclusion of vegetarians in vegan statistics is bound to skew research findings, as veganism and vegetarianism are not interchangeable lifestyles.

 While self-identifying vegetarians largely just avoid the consumption of meat and fish, vegans choose not to partake in any form of animal exploitation.
 This includes not purchasing or consuming dairy products, eggs, honey, or any other animal byproduct such as leather or wool (and instead using vegan multivitamins or B12 vitamins and Omega 3 supplements to supplement their diet).

 This brings us to another important distinction that is often neglected when conducting vegan statistics studies: the difference between vegans (or “ethical vegans”) and dietary vegans (or “plant-based eaters”).

-As the meaning of being vegan goes beyond dietary choices alone, encompassing all things cruelty-free from clothing to toiletries, we are left to wonder just how many of these surveys’ participants believe in and follow a fully ethical vegan lifestyle.
+As the meaning of being vegan goes beyond dietary choices alone, encompassing all things cruelty-free from clothing to vegan collagen to vegan condoms, we are left to wonder just how many of these surveys’ participants believe in and follow a fully ethical vegan lifestyle.

 Before this distinction is made clear and explicit within the studies, it might never be possible to fully research the number of vegans in the world.